How is testicular cancer treated?

 After the cancer is found and staged, your doctor will talk to you about treatment choices.
 You should take time and think about all of the options.
 In choosing a treatment plan, things to take into account include the type and stage of the cancer as well as your overall health.
 Based on these and other factors, treatment options for testicular cancer can include:

-Sometimes, more than one of type of treatment might be used.
+Often, you will get more than one of type of treatment.

 You might have different types of doctors on your treatment team, depending on your treatment.
 Many other specialists might be involved in your care as well.
 See Health Professionals Associated With Cancer Care for more on this.

-It’s important to discuss all of your treatment options as well as their possible side effects with your doctors to help decide what best fits your needs.
+It’s important to discuss all of your treatment options and their possible side effects with your doctors to help decide what best fits your needs.
 (See the section “What are some questions I can ask my doctor about testicular cancer?”)

 Where you are treated is important.
 There is no substitute for experience.
 You have the best chance for a good outcome if you go to a hospital that treats many testicular cancer patients.